csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

 Acceptance Criteria:
 Given that I’ve just achieved a big milestone and want to share my progress, when I press the share button, then the app will format a post and let me modify and share it on social media.

-4. As a current user, I want to update my carbon emissions diary entry every day, in order to get an accurate report of my carbon emissions and update my carbon emissions visualizations.
+4. As an administrator of the app, I want to use a dashboard to access the backend, in order to manage users/the app content, and data.
 Acceptance Criteria:
+Given that I want to access or modify some of the app’s data, when I login to a dashboard, then I should be able to visualize and modify the app’s data, such as adding new carbon emission questions, goal recommendations and accounts.

+5. As a current user, I want to update my carbon emissions diary entry every day, in order to get an accurate report of my carbon emissions and update my carbon emissions visualizations.
+Acceptance Criteria:
 Given that I want to update my carbon emissions diary, when I login to the app, then I should be able to quickly answer the questions tracking my current carbon reduction goals and see my carbon emission visualizations update.

-5. As an administrator of the app, I want to use a dashboard to access the backend, in order to manage users/the app content, and data.
-Acceptance Criteria: Given that I want to access or modify some of the app’s data, when I login to a dashboard, then I should be able to visualize and modify the app’s data.
-Specifically,
-    a.
-Given that I want to access or modify some of the app’s data, when I login to a dashboard, then I should be able to add a new or change the existing carbon emission questions that are given to users.
-    b.
-Given that I want to access or modify some of the app’s data, when I login to a dashboard, then I should be able to add a new or change existing goal reccomendations that are given to users.
-    c.
-Given that I want to access or modify some of the app’s data, when I login to a dashboard, then I should be able to add a new or change existing user accounts.

 ----
 ## Intellectual Property Confidentiality Agreement